oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_devops_build_run_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>Commit Hash pertinent to the repository URL and Branch specified.</div>
+                                            <div>Commit hash pertinent to the repository URL and the specified branch.</div>
                                                         </td>
             </tr>
                                 <tr>